-Bishop's Peak School has 19 classrooms, a multi-purpose room, a library and an office.
-The main campus was built in 1956; additions were constructed in 1958, 1961, 1972 and 1998.
-A new multi-purpose room and remodeled administrative office were completed in 2020.
+Los Ranchos Elementary School has 29 classrooms, a multipurpose room, a library and an office.
+The main campus was built in 1958; additions were constructed in 1961, 1972 and 1998.

 Maintenance and Repair

 The District maintenance staff ensures that repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is utilized to ensure efficient service, and ensures that emergency repairs are given the highest priority.
 Many of our facilities are being modernized as part of the District Measure D program enacted in 2014.